"Spirit of IU" Social Media Campaign

 Development of the site, from research through launch, took approximately seven months.
 The total budget, including information architecture, design, content strategy and development, and programming, was $32,800.

 Users love the site.
 And so do peer institutions.
-Spirit of IU has been recognized by peer institutions and the content strategy community as a bold new way to build emotional relationships with higher education audiences.
+Spirit of IU was recognized by peer institutions and the content strategy community as a bold new way to build emotional relationships with higher education audiences.
 In May 2012, creative director Rebecca Salerno and client relations director and strategist Erika Knudson shared the Spirit of IU story at Confab, an international conference dedicated to improving the quality and value of web content.